Here’s how to counter the doom and gloom about retirement savings.

 Millennials have it rough

-It’s not just the crushing student loan debt that will hurt millennials when it comes time to retire.
+It’s not just the crushing student loan debt that will hurt millennials retirement.
 In a new study, investment firm J.P.
 Morgan says the generation faces other hurdles, ranging from “below-trend wage growth” to “ rising pressure on the federal government to curtail the entitlements they currently and will eventually receive.”
 Millennials also:

 - “Hold more cash than prior generations,” which means they don’t benefit from investments.